quadbio/scRNAseq_analysis_vignette/Tutorial.md

 ```R
 seurat <- ScaleData(seurat, vars.to.regress = c("nFeature_RNA", "percent.mt"))
 ```
-Variables which are commonly considered to regress out include the number of detected genes/transcripts (nFeature_RNA / nCount_RNA), mitochondrial transcript percentage (percent.mt), and cell cycle related varaibles (will mention later).
+Variables which are commonly considered to regress out include the number of detected genes/transcripts (nFeature_RNA / nCount_RNA), mitochondrial transcript percentage (percent.mt), and cell cycle related varaibles (see below).
 What it tries to do is to firstly fit a linear regression model, using the normalized expression level of a gene as the dependent variable, and the variables to be regressed out as the independent variables.
 Residuals of the linear model are then taken as the signals with the linear effect of the considered variables removed.
 However, doing so dramatically slow down the whole process, and the result is not necessarily improved as the unwanted variation may be far from linear.
 Therefore, a common suggestion is to first of all not to do any regress-out, check the result, and if the unwanted variation source dominated the heterogeneity, try to regress out the variable and see whether the result improves.

 ### (Optional and advanced) Alternative step 3-5: to use SCTransform
 One problem of doing the typical log-normalization is [introducing the zero-inflation artifact](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) to the scRNA-seq data.
 To better resolve this issue, Hafemeister and Satija introduced an R package ```sctransform```, which uses a regularized negative binomial regression model to normalize scRNA-seq data.
 Seurat has a wrapper function ```SCTransform```.